ghowland/slicuist/README.md

 ### Layer 3.1: Web Site Database is GUI Driven

-Creating new web sites, adding or changing their domain, and
+Creating new web sites, adding or changing their domain, and setting up pages to be rendered through a GUI in the website, which yields faster and more interactive development.

 ### Layer 3.2: Dynamic RPC is GUI Driven